What is RAMP’s Employment Services?

 How Do I Get Started?

-Complete the Ticket to Work Referral Form by answering each question and submitting by fax to 815-968-7612 or email to firstname.lastname@example.org.
-Once a referral is received, a staff person from our agency will follow up with you.
-If you do not have access to a fax machine or email, please contact the RAMP office at 815-968-7467 and ask for more information on the Ticket to Work program.
+Complete the Referral Form by answering each question and submitting by fax to 815-968-7612 or email to firstname.lastname@example.org.
+Once a referral is received, a staff person from RAMP will follow up with you.
+If you do not have access to a fax machine or email, please contact the RAMP office at 815-968-7467 and ask for more information on the Employment Services program.